lightlytics/automation-tools/README.md

 # automation-tools
-Automation tools for easier Lightlytics Integration
+This repository provides various Automation Tools for the Stream Security platform

 ## Installation
 To install the dependencies, run the following command: